-2.1.2.
+2.2.1.2.
 Disability

-The 2019-20 RDHS included the disability module, a series of questions based on the Washington Group on Disability Statistics (WG) questions (Washington Group on Disability Statistics, 2020) which in turn are based on the framework of the World Health Organization's International Classification of Functioning, Disability, and Health.
+The 2019-20 RDHS included The DHS Program's disability module, a series of questions based on the Washington Group on Disability Statistics (WG) questions (Washington Group on Disability Statistics, 2020) which in turn are based on the framework of the World Health Organization's International Classification of Functioning, Disability, and Health.
 The questions address six core functional domains-seeing, hearing, communication, cognition, walking, and self-care-and provide basic necessary information on disability comparable to that being collected worldwide via the WG disability tools.

-At national level, 14% of household members aged 5 or above have some level of difficulty in at least one functional domain while 6% have a lot of difficulty or cannot function at all in at least one domain.
-The results of RPHC 2022 show that the prevalence of disability among population aged 5 and above is 3.4% for both sexes while it is 3.6% and 3.1% among females and males, respectively.
-Figure 16 below shows the situation in Kicukiro District.
+At national level 14% of household members aged 5 or above have some level of difficulty in at least one functional domain, while 6% have a lot of difficulty or cannot function at all in at least one domain.
+The results of RPHC 2022 show that 3.4% are the prevalence of disability for population aged 5 and above in general and the prevalence by sex are 3.6% and 3.1% among females and males, respectively.
+Figure 16 below shows the situation in Muhanga District.